 And, Cheryl isn't alone.

-"You know, everybody loved her," said Wade Fleming as he described his mother, Cheryl Fleming, to 10 Investigates' Jennifer Titus.
+"You know, everybody loved her," said Wade Fleming as he described his mother, Carolyn Fleming, to 10 Investigates' Jennifer Titus.

 "The doctor called me and was very polite, but he was very concerning about her health.
 He's like, this is serious," Wade said.
 "He says she has necrotizing fasciitis."